-Drew self-published his first book of poems, Drewisms: Poems, Lyrics & Reveries, in May 2015.
-Drewisms, the compilation album inspired by his book, was released the following August.
-He released two singles, “Big Eyes” in May 2016 and “Daughter of the Wind” in April 2017, with the help of co-producer and engineer DTronic.
+Not limiting his writing to any medium, he also has written journalism and poetry.
+Drew published his first book of poems, Drewisms: Poems, Lyrics & Reveries, in May 2015.
+Drewisms, the compilation album of demos inspired by his book, was released the following August.
+He released his first mastered EP, Ennui, in 2017 with the help of co-producer and engineer DTronic.

 Contact Drew regarding your writing, editing and songwriting needs.
 Or contact to purchase licenses for Drew’s music and writing regarding recreation, performance or broadcasting.
 Drew is a member of ASCAP.